status-im/status-go/geth/jail/README.md

 ### Cells

 Each Cell object embeds *VM from 'jail/vm' for concurrency safe wrapper around *otto.VM functions.
-This important when dealing with setTimeout and Fetch API functions (see below).
+This is important when dealing with setTimeout and Fetch API functions (see below).